 Regardless of the trigger, the pathway back to active engagement starts with understanding what members expect and how they prefer to interact.

-Five Ways to Re-Engage Dormant Credit Union Members
+Five Smart Ways to Re-Engage Dormant Credit Union Members

-Tip: Interactive content, such as short financial tips or app walkthroughs can dramatically improve early digital adoption and help form engagement habits.
+Tip: Interactive content - such as short videos, financial tips, or app walkthroughs - can re-establish digital habits and help members reconnect naturally.

 Examples: